Choosing the right espresso machine can be tricky – so here’s our guide to everything you need to consider, including prices, features and quality.

 - Not as accurate as dual boiler machines for temperature control; requires techniques such as ‘cooling flushes’ to get the right brewing temperature – so slightly less convenient than a dual boiler machine.

-These three options are all traditional (manual) 'Leva' activated machines, where you activate the espresso shot by lifting the chrome arm upwards to open up the valve to allow water to be pushed onto your espresso puck.
+These options are all traditional (manual) 'Leva' activated machines, where you activate the espresso shot by lifting the chrome arm upwards to open up the valve to allow water to be pushed onto your espresso puck.
+They are all driven by the iconic E61 group head, which provides amazing temp stability (via thermal mass), one of the two essential elements (Beside pressure) behind great espresso.

 The build quality of these machines is usually very high, with excellent design and high-grade components.
-DB's offer ultimate convenience and are feature-rich, leaving the user able to control and adjust as they please.
+Dual boiler espresso machines offer ultimate convenience and are feature-rich, leaving the user able to control and adjust as they please.
 They come with a mix of connection options (model dependent) including internal reservoir, mains water connection or both.
 They are typically at the top end in terms of price, due to their multiple boilers and high-grade components.

 Pros